SapphireSlash/F.W.S.F.S/README.md

 Canva Project URL: https://canva.link/knyx8datj3cvjun

+Note: If you want to contribute, you can do so freely on the issues page.
+Also, if you want to request a font website rating change, remember that I or other people might undo your change or change it to something else.

 Font Website Stolen Fonts and Suspicious System (FWSFSS)

 The goal of this system making it easier which websites should you use.